talupoeg/docs/learningHow/readme.md

 Overview from an excellent course "Learning How to Learn" from Coursera MOOC.

-This document contains basic info on how to learn more efficiently.
+This document contains basic info on how to learn more efficiently by giving an overview of the ideas and techniques.